Tenterden: Sports

-Miscellaneous

-Tenterden hit the national headlines in August 2013, when it was proclaimed to be the first town in Britain to put up its Christmas lights.
-The lights had been erected in a tree 115 days before Christmas to publicise the Chamber of Commerce's efforts to raise the funds to replace the previous Christmas lights, which had gone missing in 2012.

-Tenterden High Street suffered a serious fire on 5 November 2013, affecting Webb's Cookware Store and neighbouring buildings Café Rouge and Waterstones.

 Local media

 Tenterden has one local commercial radio station, KMFM Ashford, which serves the entire borough of Ashford.
 There is also one local community radio station Radio Ashford.
-The town is also served by county wide stations BBC Radio Kent, Heart Kent and Gold.
+The town is also served by county wide stations BBC Radio Kent, Heart South and Gold.
 It lies within the BBC South East and ITV Meridian regions.

 The local newspaper is the Kentish Express, published by the KM Group.